-Step 10: Using a needle and some strong thread (I used quilting thread I had lying around), poke a hole about 1/2 an inch below one of the tips and thread the string through.
-You can string the stars in one long garland or hang each one individually.
+Now that your paper stars are finished, you can start hanging paper stars individually from your ceiling or you can string the stars in one long garland.
+Using a needle and some strong thread (I used quilting thread I had lying around), poke a hole about 1/2 an inch below one of the tips and thread the string through.
 I tied the thread on mine to clear pushpins and put them straight into the ceiling.

-You’d better believe that, come Christmas, I will be making a whole fleet of these in silver and gold and in various sizes.
-And it will be marvelous.
+You’d better believe that, come Christmas, I will be making a whole fleet of these star decorations in silver and gold and in various sizes.

 And these hanging decorations will be beautiful for any holiday, like the Fourth of July, Christmas, weddings, or space-themed birthday parties.